Special territories of members of the European Economic Area: Ceuta and Melilla

 Ceuta and Melilla are two Spanish cities on the North African coast.
 They are part of the EU but they are excluded from the common agricultural and fisheries policies.
 They are also outside the customs union and VAT area, but no customs are levied on goods exported from the Union into either Ceuta and Melilla and certain goods originating in Ceuta and Melilla are exempt from customs charges.

-While nominally part of the Schengen Area (Schengen visas are valid), Spain performs identity checks on all sea and air passengers leaving the enclaves for elsewhere in the Schengen Area.
+While nominally part of the Schengen Area (Schengen visas are valid), Spain performs identity checks on all sea and air passengers leaving the exclaves for elsewhere in the Schengen Area, but not on passengers entering the exclaves from the Schengen Area.